asyrjasalo/dockoon/bicep/README.md

 ### Parameters

+The API display name is taken from the API spec and the product name is taken from `app_name`.
+You can optionally configure parameters `app_description` and `app_terms` for the product, and `api_description` for the API.

-If you want to switch the latest API revision to live manually, add parameter `api_set_current=false`.
+If you want to switch the latest API revision live manually, add parameter `api_set_current=false`.
 By default, **the new revision is set as current**, which may not be wanted in production environment.
 Note that a new revision is created in API Management only if the new API specification introduces changes.